 Our approach to math fluency is aligned with our vision “to create a world where all learners know, use, and enjoy mathematics.”
 Throughout the journey towards becoming fluent with operations, students are given opportunities to connect what they know to what they are learning.
 By pairing these opportunities with joyful, shared experiences among a community of learners, students can collaboratively build on the strategies they know and develop useful and efficient computation methods, leading to fluency.

 How do students develop fluency with addition and subtraction within 5?
 Within 20?
 We encourage you to look at the curriculum for similar progressions in Kindergarten and Grade 2.

 Watch this video where lead writer Dionne Aminata shares the intentional design of the curriculum and students show their accuracy, efficiency, and flexibility with math facts.

-You can also learn more about fluency in IM K-5 Math™ on the IM website.
+In case you missed it, read part 2 on fluency addition and subtraction and part 3 and part 4 on fluency multiplication and division.
+You can also learn more about fluency in IM K–5 Math™ on the IM website.

 Download our Fluency Development ebook, and use it as a resource to support students’ confidence in their execution of skills with a purpose.